Europe Union

 Project analysis and software delivery risk management

 It is also possible that there is no documentation, and the project analysis must end with a written document with findings.
-During the analysis part, which should take up to several working days in most cases, the service provider gathers data about the business context (general overview of the project), organizes a team including the delivery part (assembling the team, distributing roles, creating a backlog and information evaluation) and analysis team.
+During the analysis part, which should take up to several working days in most cases, the service provider gathers data about the business context (general overview of the project), organizes a team, including the delivery part (assembling the team, distributing roles, creating a backlog and information evaluation) and analysis team.

 Offshore and nearshore team extensions